fortinet-fortisoar/solution-pack-chatops/README.md

 **ChatOps Solution Pack** is designed to provide playbooks that facilitate users to perform a particular task using a set of commands.

 **ChatOps Solution Pack** is designed to provide playbooks that facilitate users to perform a particular task using a set of commands.
-Please open any record like Alert or Incident, expand the **Workspace** panel and use ‘Comments’ to type your commands and observe the results.

-Open any record like Alert or Incident, expand the **Workspace** panel and use **Comments** to type your commands and observe the results.
+Open a record like Alert or Incident, expand the **Workspace** panel and use ‘Comments’ to type your commands and observe the results.

 # Next Steps